musicclassification/musicclassification.github.io/index.md

 ### Introduction

 As avid music listeners, we so often find ourselves listening to the same genres and types of music on a consistent basis.
 Creating a tool that would allow music enthusiasts to discover, curate, share, and compare pieces of music would allow listeners to foray into a whole new musical experience -- one that would drastically improve the diversity of musical tracks they listen to.
 As such, we aim to create a music classification tool to allow for the grouping together of similar types of music based on acoustic and non-acoustic features as well as the recognition of music genre from a given piece of music.
+Through this project, we were successfully able to do so.

 ### Problem Definition